codemonument/blog.codemonument.com/Readme.md

 ## Repo Log

+### 2022-09-16 - Try running astro build with deno

+- Problem: astro.config.mjs includes imports which need to be resolved.
+  => when importing with deno syntax, they fail, bc. this file is read by astro cli and assumed to run on node => when importing with node syntax, they fail bc. node_modules folder is missing (due to using deno-node integration)

 ### 2022-09-05 - Switch to Astro

 1. Run `npm create astro@latest` to see what files are being created.